BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/bossbattle.md

 Define a function named whoWins that requires two arguments: playerHealth, bossHealth.
 Print a message that says who won the game.

-Here is the main function:
+Here is the code for the main function:
 ```
 def main():
   playerHealth = 50